To S/U or not to S/U

 Should I S/U?

-You need to be clear on your ability, aspirations and plan for your time in NUS in order to make an informed decision on S/U-ing modules.
+You need to have a clear understanding of your ability, goals and study plan to make an informed decision to S/U.

 Important things to consider: